Skip to main content

 rl-secure report all --purl=pkg:rl/my-project/my-package@1.0 --bundle=report.zip

-3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the HTML analysis report for details about triaged vulnerabilities.
+3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the SAFE report (rl-html) for details about triaged vulnerabilities.

 Use the find command to look up CVEs by name and confirm they are still detected, but reported as triaged in the project for which the configuration was modified.